openharmony/docs/en/application-dev/application-models/widget-development-fa.md

          "forms": [{
              "colorMode": "auto",
              "defaultDimension": "2*2",
-             "description": "This is a service widget.",
+             "description": "This is a widget.",
              "formVisibleNotify": true,
              "isDefault": true,
              "jsComponentName": "widget",